Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 \subsection{Higher-spin current OPEs}

-Similar to the usual context of scattering amplitudes, in the bulk/defect setting, one also fixes a gauge and compute Witten-like diagram where we will replace the boundary of AdS by a defect $\P^1_{\tp}$ over a spacetime point $\tp$, as explained above.
-Then, upon imposing gauge invariance on the scattering amplitudes between bulk fields and the defect, we can extract non-trivial constraints, which fix almost all OPE coefficients of the higher-spin currents that are Koszul dual to higher-spin bulk fields.

-For our purposes of fixing the OPE's coefficients, we will consider the process in which two bulk fields $\tA$s interact with a defect depicted by the cartoon below:
+For our purposes of fixing OPEs resulting from the fusions of operators on the defect, we will consider processes in which two bulk fields $\tA$s interact with a defect by either couple directly to currents, or interact with themselves in the bulk first then couple to currents on the defect.
+This can be depicted as

-It is easy to notice that this is a $2\rightarrow n$ scattering process, in which two currents ``sourced by'' two bulk fields $\tA$ interact (the lhs. of \eqref{eq:diagrams}) and fragment into multiple ones on the defect (the rhs. of \eqref{eq:diagrams}).
-Note that since the bulk theory, cf. \eqref{eq:BV-action}, contains only cubic interactions, the number of diagrams one can draw at a given order can be (very) large but finite.

-The algorithm by which one can construct OPEs for $\tJ[i]\tJ[j]$ in terms of Koszul duality is as follows: \begin{itemize} \item[1-] Keep the number of bulk fields near the defect to be constant.
-Here, it is two. \item[2-] Draw all possible bulk/defect diagrams, where the number of currents/fields on the $1d$ holomorphic curve $\P^1_{\tp}$ can be more than two.
-Note that we expect $\P^1_{\tp}$ to be extended enough so that it can wrap around $\C_{\tp}$. \item[3-] At each order in bulk/defect perturbation theory, one requires that all amplitudes to be gauge invariant on-shell.
-That is, the BRST variation of the amplitudes on the lhs. of the arrow, cf. \eqref{eq:diagrams}, should cancel out with the BRST variation of all amplitudes on the rhs. order by order in perturbation theory.
-This generally imposes non-trivial constraints, allowing one to fix a large number of OPE coefficients. \item[4-] For OPE coefficients that are unconstrained by gauge invariance of the bulk/defect amplitudes, we can fix them uniquely by requiring \eqref{eq:to-be-checked} to be an identity for suitable power of $n$.
+The algorithm by which one can construct OPEs for $\tJ[i]\tJ[j]$ via Koszul duality is as follows: \begin{itemize} \item[1-] Fix the number of bulk fields near the defect.
+Here, it is two. \item[2-] Draw all possible bulk/defect diagrams, where the number of currents/fields on the $1d$ holomorphic curve $\P^1_{\tp}$ can be more than two. \item[3-] At each order in perturbation theory, one enforces bulk/defect amplitudes to be gauge invariant on-shell.
+Namely, the BRST variation of the amplitudes on the lhs. of the arrow in \eqref{eq:diagrams}, should cancel out with the BRST variation of the amplitudes on the rhs. order by order in perturbation theory\footnote{similarly with the anomaly-inflow mechanism}.
+This generally imposes non-trivial constraints, allowing one to fix a large number of OPE coefficients. \item[4-] For OPE coefficients that are unconstrained by gauge invariance of the bulk/defect amplitudes, we can fix them uniquely by imposing \eqref{eq:to-be-checked} with suitable power of $n$.